Creating a beautiful and functional outdoor living space can increase the value and enjoyment of your home

 Responsible water use & low maintenance requirements

 Why Design a Landscape?
 It's about solutions...

-A well designed landscape can save you money on utility bills and maintenance as well as add to the value and comfort to your home.
+A well designed landscape can save you money on utility bills and maintenance and increase the value and comfort to your home.

 Choosing a variety of plants appropriate to the climate and the placement in the yard can give you beauty and result in a friendly habitat for birds, insects & animals.
 A well placed appropriate tree can give you years of energy saving, whereas a poorly chosen or placed tree can cause excessive maintenance issues and the expense of replacement

 Being water wise does not mean all rock or no color.
-There are many plant choices.
 Your garden design can have a great degree of variety and still limit added water and chemicals.

-Sustainable Landscape Design can create an ecosystem that helps to perpetuate the moisture and nutrients in the soil while limiting the waste and maintenance and creating habitat both above and below the soil level.
-Sustainability also means lessening the impact by sourcing local products and reusing materials whenever possible.
-For instance recycled concrete can make an attractive garden wall or walkway.
+Sustainable Landscape Design can create an ecosystem that helps to perpetuate moisture and nutrients in the soil while limiting the waste and maintenance and creating habitat both above and below the soil level.